ImMamey/python-personal-cloud-ftp/README.md

 4. Run `pip install -U mypy`.
 5. Run `pip install PyQt5`.
 6. Run `-m pip install python-dotenv`.
+7. Run `pip install pyside2`
-7. Either run `pip install pyftpdlib` or [download the tar](https://pypi.org/project/pyftpdlib/#files) file.
+8. Either run `pip install pyftpdlib` or [download the tar](https://pypi.org/project/pyftpdlib/#files) file.
 If you decided to download it manually, you would need to manually add the file trough your IDE.
-8. Install Docker.
+9. Install Docker.
 You can find a guide to do this in [here](https://docs.docker.com/engine/install/ubuntu/).
 >    For windows, you would need to either install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) , or to download the [docker desktop App](https://www.docker.com/products/docker-desktop/) and enable CPU virtualization in your PC BIO's
 ##### Using the app only:
 1. Download and install [Python 3.10.8](https://www.python.org/downloads/)